Cloudflare Helps Serve Up Hate Online: Report

 An anonymous reader writes: f you've been wondering how hate has proliferated online, especially since the 2016 election, ProPublica has some answers.
 According to ProPublica, Cloudflare -- a major San Francisco-based internet company -- enables extremist web sites to stay in business by providing them with internet data delivery services.
 Cloudflare reportedly also keeps to a policy of turning over contact information of anyone who complains to operators of the offending sites, thus exposing the complainants to personal harassment.

-Link to actual article (Score:2)
+Link to actual article (Score:3)

 For some reason the link was to the CNET article.
 The actual propublica article is here: https://www.propublica.org/art... [propublica.org]